MIKE BEGG

 1. Does your product have a visual story?
 Can you show it working in 30 seconds?

 2. Do you have margin for 15-20% affiliate commission?
-After COGS, fulfillment, TikTok fees, and affiliate commissions — is there still a business?
+After COGS, fulfillment, TikTok fees, and affiliate commissions.
+Is there still a business?

 3. Are you willing to do LIVE or hire someone who will?
 If the answer is genuinely no, you'll be capped well below what the platform can deliver.